olopierpa/CCL-UTime/README.md

-This file implements some variants of CL:GET-UNIVERSAL-TIME with sub-second resolution for Clozure Common Lisp.
+This code implements some variants of CL:GET-UNIVERSAL-TIME with sub-second resolution for Clozure Common Lisp.

 The times returned are based on whatever the function